AhadMKhan/EPAM_TASK_AHAD/README.md

 Task 3, which is related to SQL query, can be found in **Task 3** folder within **Task3.sql** file.

 # Candidate Details

-### Note: If you have questions and you might think there is GAP in my understanding related to successful task please don't hesitate to contact me.
-I am happy to attend it according to your guide.
+***Note: If you have any questions or if you believe there are gaps in my understanding related to the successful completion of the task, please don't hesitate to contact me.
+I am happy to address any concerns and make adjustments according to your guidance.***

 ### Details
 You can contact me over teams or skype